jindazhao/Fitness-Pals-Application/README.md

 - As a user, I want to be able to save my fitness plan as an option when I quit my application
 - As a user, I want to be able to load my fitness plan that I had saved when I open the application

+# Instructions for Grader

+Note: turn up your volume for some cool sound effects!

+- Step 1: Run the GUI class and have a look at the documentation if you wish.
+When you first start the application up you will find that it brings you to the menu screen with an image of a dog.
+- Step 2: In order to complete the first of the two required adding an X to  Y, in my application you can add a name to the fitness plan.
+By doing so you will be satisfying this requirement.
+To do so, please view click on the view button and notice how the name is null.
+Go back to the menu and click on the "Update Your Fitness Plan Name" button and type in a name.
+After, there is a button right underneath to update the name.
+After clicking that button, please head back to view your fitness plan and notice how the name has been updated.
+- Step 3: In order to complete second of two required events, in my application, you can add an exercise to a goal and add multiple goals to the fitness plan.
+Please first view the fitness plan and notice how the goals list is empty.
+In the menu, click on the
+add a goal button and fill out the required areas.
+Please note that whenever asking for number, please type in as integers or doubles and when asking for the date type in the format "dd/mm/yyyy".
+After that there is a button to add the goals.
+Finally, view the new goal that has been added to your plan by heading back to the menu and viewing it.
+You can repeat this process multiple times as you wish.
+Note that the way I have the user view their goals is in a JTextField.
+This will change in the next phase as I will try to improve my GUI.
+- Step 4: There are a couple visual and a couple audio components.
+First the menu page has a image and as well as the updating your name page and viewing page.
+As well, you may have noticed that there were sounds effects when you clicked "View Fitness Plan" and when you clicked on the button inside the adding a goal page.
+The images will change to animations (hopefully) in the future phase.
+- Step 5: Save the fitness plan by clicking on the save button in the menu page.
+After, exit out the application by clicking the X at the top right corner.
+You can also check that it saves by going over to the directory and checking the "fitnessplan.txt" file.
+- Step 6: Run the GUI Class.
+First, view that the current fitness plan is empty/null, then go back and click load and then view the fitness plan again and notice how everything was loaded.